 - Serious or repeated complaints – These can result in the suspension of your account.

-- Your budget – Like Google Ads, if your budget runs out early then your ads stop running.
+- Your budget – Like Google Ads, your ads stop running if your budget runs out early.

 Should I Consider Local Service Ads?

-If you operate a local service-based business, you certainly should consider Local Service Ads.
+If you operate a local service-based business, you should consider Local Service Ads.
 LSAs are a valuable and cost-effective tool that can help drive more customers to your business.
-On top of that, Google has provided a fairly straightforward dashboard to manage your leads, follow up with customers, and even request reviews.
-Even better, you can access the dashboard from your office computer or on-site with your smartphone or tablet via the LSA app.
+On top of that, Google has provided a reasonably straightforward dashboard to manage your leads, follow up with customers, and even request reviews.
+You can access the dashboard from your office computer or on-site with your smartphone or tablet via the LSA app.

-Interested in getting started with Local Service Ads?
+Would you be interested in getting started with Local Service Ads?
 We can help!
-Contact us today.
+Please feel free to reach out to us today.